h4rdee/vkSlavesAPI/README.md

 ### Known issues:
 `floodErr`: you have been banned for approx. 2 hours.
 Try to randomize and increase your delays.
-Don't call different API methods all at once
+Don't call different API methods all at once <br>
 `500` or `422`: try to update auth token